Brise Soleil

 Marble blades become an instrument of light, producing bands of shade by day, and an iridescent sunset glow.

 A timber staircase leads to new bedrooms and a mezzanine overlooking the living area.
-Beside it, a striking red-lacquered screen echoes the intricacy of the brise soleil.
+Beside it, a striking, red-lacquered screen echoes the intricacy of the brise soleil.

 Related Projects